ZachiNachshon/anchor/README.md

 Take `anchor` for a spin using the following steps, connect to a remote playground repository and check the different use-cases it might be used for:

-1. Register to a remote git playground respository and set it as the default config context:
+1. Register to a remote git playground repository and set it as the default config context:

    ```bash
    anchor config set-context-entry playground \